What is Office 365?

 So you have probably heard of 365 but are a little vague on what it is?
 Don’t be, we hear it all the time.
 Historically, Microsoft Office products such as Word and Excel were delivered via a DVD disk where you installed the product and entered a license key.
 Similarly, collaboration services such as Exchange for email and SharePoint document management were installed and maintained on servers inside your organisation.
 Files and folders were kept on the same servers accessible for everyone in the organisation to access.

 Then along came the Cloud and Microsoft has practically reinvented itself because of this.
 Cloud simply means the delivery of software and services online.
 That’s all the cloud is in a commercial sense, a distribution channel for services and intangible products.
-You now download the software, and services are hosted via website instead of installed on servers in the office.
+You now download and install any required software and services are hosted via website instead of installed on servers in the office.
 The whole thing was made possible with the advent of high speed Internet and bandwidth, which empowered websites to respond quickly and efficiently to user input and number crunching.

-Click on any of the links above to find a description of the 365 product in layman’s terms with a link to Microsoft for further information.
-Or scroll and browse the services below.
+In the meantime hover on any of the links above to find a brief description of the 365 product in layman’s terms, with a link to Microsoft for further information.
+We also have also included and overview of the more popular platforms used today which is Exchange for Email, Microsoft Teams and SharePoint Online.

 Premier e-mail service with Exchange online